NoSleepTillLambos/IronBound/README.md

 * In the future i would love to have an option where users can share there progress with others within the app and create a community
 * Improve and clean UI
-* create more tracking with larger sets of data
+* Create more tracking with larger sets of data

 <!-- MOCKUPS -->
 ## Final Outcome